 - Start planning your next trip back!

-Lastly, apart of this Sedona Guide, I want to share my exact travel details highlighting most importantly, the true costs from my time in Sedona.
+Lastly, I want to share my exact travel details highlighting most importantly, the true costs from my time in Sedona.

 Originally flights and hotels were more than my monthly travel budget would allow me to spend but with some searching and asking, I was able to cut costs by using air miles and family hotel points.
 I totally lucked out on that one which made the trip possible for me.
 I like being transparent about trip costs to give everyone an idea of how much travel actually costs…..if you travel the way I do, which I’ll call “comfortable without breaking the bank.”